Coronavirus: Business closures and restrictions in Northern Ireland

 Informal childcare arrangements are also permitted to continue.

-Indoor and outdoor sport is not permitted, other than at elite level.
+Indoor sport is not permitted, other than at elite level.

 Elite training and competition can continue, both indoors and outdoors.

 Elite sporting events must be held behind closed doors without spectators.

 The definition of an elite athlete is set out in the Health Protection Regulations.

 Horse racing and other recognised equine sports, can take place behind closed doors, in line with the elite sport regulations and animal welfare considerations.